TylrPopcorn/HTML/README.md

 # HTML
-This is all code in HTML
+This is all code written with HTML